 We are committed to conducting our business with integrity and in an ethical manner.
 This includes ensuring that our business respects human rights.
 Specifically, we are committed to combatting modern slavery and human trafficking.
 Maybourne Hotel Group has adopted the following procedures to assist in achieving that goal:

 Our people are the front line of our business and it is important that our staff embody the values and principles we have as an organisation.
-Whilst no formalised policy for training staff on modern slavery and human trafficking was in place for 2017, our new Policy aims to develop our staff’s understanding and awareness of modern slavery and human trafficking by:
+Our Policy was approved by the board of directors of each of Maybourne Hotels Limited, Claridge’s Hotel Limited, The Connaught Hotel Limited and The Berkeley Hotel Limited on 6 July 2018, and aims to develop our staff’s understanding and awareness of modern slavery and human trafficking by:

 We are committed to selecting the very best suppliers to continue the quality, service and value our owners and guests have come to expect.
 We negotiate and work with many reputable suppliers to deliver products to our hotels that meet or exceed each brand’s specific standards.

 Maybourne Hotel Group encourages its suppliers around the world to adopt the same ethical business standards and human rights compliance which it supports.
 Our Procurement Sourcing Policy, which we have communicated to our suppliers, establishes guidelines for our suppliers to follow when carrying out their responsibilities.
 In particular, it provides that suppliers should support and respect the protection of internationally proclaimed human rights, including as to working conditions, worker welfare, and health and safety within their own workforce and throughout the supply chain.
 Our Procurement Sourcing Policy requires our suppliers to apply these principles at all times, and to be able to demonstrate that they are doing so.